 If you have ever visited a drugstore, you've probably come across CoQ10 products in the vitamins and supplements aisle.
 This product is also one of the most searched for supplements on the Internet, and there is no doubt that many people are interested in it or have used it at one point or another.

-But what exactly is this supplement, and why is it so important?
+But what exactly is CoQ10, and why is it so important?

 We're going to share everything there is to know about this product, including what it is and why it is so beneficial to help you make an informed decision on whether you should use it or not.

 Coenzyme Q10 (CoQ10) is a chemical compound that naturally exists in our bodies, and it is mostly concentrated in body organs that require the most energy.
 These include the heart, kidneys, muscles, and liver.
 While the body naturally produces Coq10, its production typically declines as we age.
 However, this compound can also be acquired in some of the foods we eat, including oily fish, eggs, nuts, whole grains, and organ meats.
 Coq10 is also available in the form of supplements, which can be purchased from a drugstore.

 Coq10 usually occurs in two types: ubiquinone and ubiquinol.
 The former occurs naturally in the body in an oxidized (inactive) state while the latter is a reduced (active) form.
 Regardless of the type you take as a supplement, your body can convert it to the format required for absorption in the cells.

 There are several benefits that CoQ10 provides to users.
 If you are curious, here is a list of health benefits that CoQ10 provides:

 Coq10 has been shown to help restore optimal adenosine triphosphate (ATP) production in the heart while reducing oxidative damage.
 These combined effects help improve heart function, so it can pump blood and oxygen to the body efficiently.
 This can significantly reduce the risk of heart failure.